RJDennis/SmolyakApprox.jl/README.md

 Chebyshev polynomials
 ---------------------

-The nodes are computed using Chebyshev-Gauss-Lobatto, with the approximation grid and the multi-index computed by
+The nodes are computed using Chebyshev-Gauss-Lobatto (Chebyshev extrema), with the approximation grid and the multi-index computed by

 ```julia
 grid, multi_ind = smolyak_grid(chebyshev_gauss_lobatto,d,mu,domain)